 Step 2: Multiply the daily rate calculated in Step 1 by the number of days that the employee was not paid, up to a total maximum of 30 days.
 The 30 thirty day period is calendar days, which includes weekends and holidays.
 Actual payment or the commencement of an action stops penalties from accruing..

 What Other Types Of Unpaid Wages Trigger These Penalties?

 Unpaid Overtime: The Labor Code requires that employers pay all wages due to their employees upon termination.
 Overtime pay is considered an earned his or her wages.
 The Department of Labor Standards Enforcement, therefore, maintains that penalties should be imposed when an employer terminates an employee without paying the employee previously earned overtime pay.
 Often there is a misconception that penalties are limited to wages withheld during the last pay period.
 In reality, any and all wages previously withheld during the employment relationship must be paid immediately upon termination, and within 72 hours of resignation.
 In some circumstances, Employers may argue that overtime and wages have different sources, and therefore waiting time penalties do not apply.
 You can learn more about overtime rights by clicking here.

 Unused Vacation Time: The law treats vacation pay the same as other forms of compensation at termination.
 Accrued but unused vacation must immediately be paid out to you upon your termination and within 72 hours of your resignation (if notice was not provided 72 hours prior).
-If you are not paid all accrued vacation at the time you are fired, your employer may be liable for waiting time penalties.
+If you are not paid all accrued vacation at the time you are fired, your employer may be liable for penalties.
 Your employer may not utilize “use it or lose it” vacation policies as they are illegal in California.
 Simply put, your company must compensate you for any unused vacation time upon your termination.
 In fact, Labor Code § 227.3 states “[A]n employment contract or employer shall not provide for forfeiture of vested vacation time upon termination.”
 (See Amaral v Cintas Corp.
 No. 2 (2008) 163 CA4th 1157, 1206 (upholding penalties against employer for violations of Lab Code §227.3).
 Learn more about California vacation law.